Scam Email at Northwestern

 Think You Spotted a Scam?
 Report It!

-If you believe you have responded to a malicious email, change your NetID password immediately and call the NUIT Support Center at 847-491-4357 (1-HELP) to report the scam.
+If you believe you have responded to a malicious email, change your NetID password immediately and call the Northwestern IT Support Center at 847-491-4357 (1-HELP) to report the scam.